 The special kind of intimacy that a partnership seemed to offer felt like my ticket out of the fear train that dominated my thoughts and behavior.
 Perhaps if I found someone who could fully see and love me, unmasked, then maybe I wouldn’t be so exhausted and scared anymore.
 I would have relief and freedom, even if only with that person.
 I dreamt of finding someone who could know, understand, and hold space for all of my parts — a really difficult task, considering I hadn’t even been able to see or hold space for all of this myself yet.

 I can hardly recall being single for more than six months at a time during my teenage and early adulthood years.
 Love was my drug.
-I often jumped from one relationship or love interest to another, strategizing and manipulating so that I wouldn’t have to suffer through the thing that terrified me most: being alone.
+At times I jumped from one relationship or love interest to another, strategizing so that I wouldn’t have to suffer through the heartbreak of being alone again.
 Each time a relationship didn’t work out, I picked up the pieces of my knowing heart, fumbling to put it back together and promising I’d do it all right the next time, but that was part of the problem.
-I kept looking up and outside — on to the next one, regardless of who they were — instead of down and inside, at my actual heart who, in retrospect, was really very wise, and likely shaking its head at me, waiting for me to wake up.
+I kept looking up and outside — on to the next feeling and person, regardless of who they were — instead of down and inside, at my actual heart who, in retrospect, was really very wise, and likely shaking its head at me, waiting for me to wake up.
 But the little girl in me didn’t realize there was anything inside that could help.
 So I kept hoping for someone better, something more real, someone who would finally get me and save me from this life and its accompanying fear, malaise, and loneliness.

-I pursued and was pursued, dating a spectrum of wildly different personalities and sensitivities and even genders (I’m bi), but I was rarely happy in my love.
+I pursued and was pursued, dating a spectrum of wildly different personalities and sensitivities, but I was often unsatisfied in love.
 I betrayed myself over and over as I twisted myself into all of these new lives and personas — the eternal new girl, a chameleon, so adaptable.
-My relationships were usually centered around the other person and how I fit into their life, even though what I actually wanted — to fully be myself, to be really known, and to love, be loved, and experience life together from that space — was the opposite of what I was creating with my partners.
+My relationships were often centered around the other person and how I fit into their life, even though what I actually wanted — to fully be myself, to be really known, and to love, be loved, and experience life together from that authentic space — was the opposite of what I was creating with my partners.
 And as all who know this territory know so well, I hurt people and I got hurt, time and again.